dechamps/ASIO401/FAQ.md

      point or another.
    - This is an inherent limitation of ASIO.
-The only way to work around it would be to adjust for clock drift on-the-fly using sample rate conversion, but that is not supported by FlexASIO and it would have a number of other downsides anyway.
+The only way to work around it would be to adjust for clock drift on-the-fly using sample rate conversion, but that is not supported by ASIO401 and it would have a number of other downsides anyway.
  - **Expensive processing** is being done in the critical real-time audio streaming loop, or the ASIO Host Application real-time streaming path is